 Salt & Pepper, 38 Main St., Tiburon

 3rd stop: Mill Valley

-Mill Valley is sleepy but very quaint little town at the foothills of Mount Tamalpais.
-Broadleaved trees surround Mill Valley and together with the picturesque houses the downtown area gives you the impression to be in a little village in New England.
-During fall the trees have a beautiful foliage you shouldn’t miss.
+Mill Valley is a sleepy but very quaint little town at the foothills of Mount Tamalpais.
+Broadleaved trees surround Mill Valley and together with the picturesque homes, the downtown area gives you the impression of a New England village.
+During the fall the trees have beautiful foliage you shouldn’t miss.

-Though the center of Mill Valley is very small you should take the time to walk along Miller Avenue and Throckmorton Avenue.
+Mill Valley's center is small and you should take the time to walk along Miller Avenue and Throckmorton Avenue.

 Enjoy a coffee at Depot Bookstore or La Coppa Coffee and explore The Tyler Florence Shop, Mill Valley Market, and all other stores around the town square.

-Just a couple of minutes outside the downtown area you have Old Mill Park with a small redwood forest that is as impressing as Muir Woods National Park but far less crowded.
+Just a couple of minutes outside downtown you have Old Mill Park with a small redwood forest that is as impressing as Muir Woods National Park but far less crowded.